AgreeWe/quickwork-agoric/README.md

-Certainly!
-Here's a README file for your project:

----

 # Quickwork Contract

 Quickwork is a smart contract built on the Agoric platform.
 It allows a manager to create tasks, which can be approved